hdinkel/linuxcommandline/linux_beginner/introduction.rst

 **Useful option combinations**:

--av  Verbosely copies all source files wich are different (different size, different age) or missing from the source.  **Beware**: This will also copy files which are older on the source side
+-av  Verbosely copies all source files which are different (different size, different age) or missing from the source.  **Beware**: This will also copy files which are older on the source side
--au  Silently copies all source files wich are different (different size, different age) or missing from the source.
+-au  Silently copies all source files which are different (different size, different age) or missing from the source.
 This combination will *not* overwrite newer files by older ones

 This should not copy any new files, as we previously copied these already:
  ::